-When the Coronavirus pandemic started, one of the big questions was whether or not we should be we should be wearing masks.
+When the Coronavirus pandemic started, one of the big questions was whether or not we should be wearing masks.
 This has been an important part of the larger question about how to stop the disease from spreading.
 Sadly, it has been one for which there has been much confusion, mostly due to government representatives flip-flopping on their stance over masks.

 Disease spreads in different ways, but in all cases it is microscopic pathogens like bacteria and viruses that are spreading the disease.
 For respiratory diseases, like COVID-19 and the flu, the virus spreads through a means called “aerosol” and often mistakenly stated as “airborne.”
 But for it to truly be airborne, the disease pathogen would have to be able to travel through the air on its own.
 It can’t.
 It travels in droplets of spittle which are exhaled as part of a cough.
 They can also be exhaled when we talk, sing or yell.